mtoohey31/textedit-merge/README.md

 # textedit-merge

-A library for sorting and merging text edits.
+A library for sorting and merging textedits.

 ## License